Preceded by: pastel set

 In this era alone, the tiles displaying the letters and numbers had four different styles altogether, pertaining to problems with their colour scheme and later the font used.

 ▸ Series 20 onwards: Series 20 was the first on the daytime show to involve the letter tiles that are still being used today — over 30 years on — although they could have made their debut in the midst of the early morning Countdown Masters series.
-In contrast to the preceding style, their appearance went from appalling to essentially perfect — evident from the length of time they have survived.
-Not only did the cleaner-looking Futura Bold font replace the atrocious Ultra Bold weight of Twentieth Century, but it was displayed at 75% width.
+In contrast to the preceding style, their appearance went from appalling to appealing — evident from the length of time they have survived.
+Not only did the cleaner-looking Futura Bold font replace the atrocious Ultra Bold weight of Twentieth Century, but it was shortened to 75% width.
 This permitted the wider 'M' and 'W' characters to fit comfortably within the square space without being subject to further condensing.
-The letters were also subtly reduced in size — increasing the negative space around them — which in turn meant the 'Q' could sit on the baseline without its tail needing to be shortened as in the Series 11 iteration.
+The letters were also subtly reduced in height — increasing the negative space around them — which in turn meant the 'Q' could sit on the baseline without its tail needing to be shortened as in the Series 11 iteration.

 For both the letters and numbers, this specific design lasted until the debut of the orange wings set at the end of 1999.
 While the letters weren't changed, and haven't been since, the numbers were increased in size to equal the height of the letters.